-Add "Al Hanisim" in Shemoneh Esrei.
-If you forget it, say it before finishing the Brachah "Hatov Shimcha U'Lecha Na'eh L'hodos", say it then and continue with the Brachah.
-If you finished the Brachah, don't repeat it.
+Add "Al Hanissim" in Shemoneh Esrei.
+If you forget it, say it before finishing the B'rochoh "Hatov Shimcha U'lecha Na'eh L'hodos", and continue.
+If you finished the B'rochoh, don't repeat it.

-Don't skip "Al Hanisim" in Shemoneh Esrei, to be able to say "Kedushah" or "Modim" with the Minyan.
+Don't skip "Al Hanissim" in Shemoneh Esrei, to be able to say "Kedushah" or "Modim" with the Minyan.

 We say the complete Hallel.
-(An Avel [mourner] may Daven for the Amud except for Hallel.)
+(An Aveil [mourner] may daven for the Amud except for Hallel.)